Time: 11:00am ET - ●

 He holds the Leader Certification through ISM’s International Advancement Program (IAP−L) .

-Michael also serves as the Assistant Headmaster for Development at Lausanne Collegiate School in Memphis, Tennessee, a PK–12 International Baccalaureate World School of 860 students.
+Michael previously served as the Assistant Headmaster for Development at Lausanne Collegiate School in Memphis, Tennessee, a PK–12 International Baccalaureate World School of 860 students.

-At Lausanne, Michael has rebuilt the development program, overseen development of alumni programs, built planned giving offerings, instituted a major gifts effort, and run two capital campaigns.
+At Lausanne, Michael rebuilt the development program, oversaw development of alumni programs, built planned giving offerings, instituted a major gifts effort, and ran two capital campaigns.
 In doing so, he restructured the staff, created a culture of philanthropy within a highly diverse community, and supported the Board with three major strategic planning efforts.

 Michael oversaw the incorporation and serves on the Board of Lausanne Learning, Inc., a non-profit educational services organization that supports the financial aid programs at Lausanne Collegiate School.

-Previously, Michael was Director of Development at Greensboro Day School and Holland Hall School in Tulsa, OK.
+Michael has served as the Director of Development at Greensboro Day School and Holland Hall School in Tulsa, OK.
 He started his career in school advancement at the St. Louis Conservatory of Music, where he was Associate Dean for 15 years.

 He has a master’s degree from the University of Iowa and a bachelor’s degree in music from Cornell College (IA).